Heli Simpson: Biography

 Simpson was born in Melbourne, and was raised by her English father and Estonian mother with two brothers.
 Her first acting role was as Veronica DiAngelo #1 in the popular 2001 TV series The Saddle Club Don't Ask Me, was released as Simpson's debut single in 2004, which peaked at #16 on the Australian Recording Industry Association (ARIA) singles chart.
 It was followed by her only album, Princess Veronica and her EP Princess Veronica Tour EP.
 Simpson and her former co-star Kia Luby are featured on the original soundtracks for The Saddle Club.

 Simpson graduated from Lauriston Girls' School in 2005.
-At the beginning of 2006, she attended the National Science Olympiad in Canberra.
+At the beginning of 2005, she attended the National Science Olympiad in Canberra, where she represented Australia is the Biology Olympiad.
 During her Victorian Certificate of Education (VCE) studies, she achieved the maximum percentile ranking of 99.95.
-She received a MBBS degree at the University of Melbourne.
+She attended the University of Melbourne to study Medicine.
+She lived on campus for her freshman year.
+She received a MBBS degree in 2011.
 Heli is a Intensive case manager at Sacred Heart Mission In Melbourne, Victoria, Australia.
-In 2022 she became qualified as an Early Childhood Educator.
+In 2022 she changed careers to become an Early Childhood Educator.
 Heli Simpson is currently a member of the comedy team Boss Octopus.
 When she was in her 20s Heli worked as a house sitter with Midahome Australia.
 As of 2019, Heli has pursued a career in medicine.